syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img7.png)

+[Click](http://mvc.syncfusion.com/demos/web/treegrid/treegridcustomvalidation) here to view the online demo sample for TreeGrid validation support.

 ## Column Reorder

-Column reorder is used to change the order of the column.
-In ejTreeGrid, `AllowColumnReordering` property is used to enable the column re-order, default value of this property is false.
+Column reorder support was used to change the order of the column by mouse interactions.
+In TreeGrid, `AllowColumnReordering` property was used to enable this support and the default value of this property was `false`.

-Following code example explains how to enable column reorder in tree grid
+The following code example explains how to enable column reorder in TreeGrid,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")